webpack/webpack-cli/OPTIONS.md

   --output-module                                                                    Output javascript files as module source type.
   --no-output-module                                                                 Negative 'output-module' option.
   -o, --output-path <value>                                                          Output location of the file generated by webpack e.g. ./dist/.
-  --output-pathinfo                                                                  Include comments with information about the modules.
+  --output-pathinfo <value>                                                          Include comments with information about the modules.
-  --no-output-pathinfo                                                               Negative 'output-pathinfo' option.
   --output-public-path <value>                                                       The `publicPath` specifies the public URL address of the output files when referenced in a browser.
   --output-script-type <value>                                                       This option enables loading async chunks via a custom script type, such as script type="module".
   --output-source-map-filename <value>                                               The filename of the SourceMaps for the JavaScript files.
-They are inside the `output.path` directory.
+They are inside the 'output.path' directory.
   --output-source-prefix <value>                                                     Prefixes every line of the source in the bundle with this string.
   --output-strict-module-exception-handling                                          Handles exceptions in module loading correctly at a performance cost.
   --no-output-strict-module-exception-handling                                       Negative 'output-strict-module-exception-handling' option.
   --output-unique-name <value>                                                       A unique name of the webpack build to avoid multiple webpack runtimes to conflict when using globals.
   --output-wasm-loading <value>                                                      The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
-  --output-webassembly-module-filename <value>                                       The filename of WebAssembly modules as relative path inside the `output.path` directory.
+  --output-webassembly-module-filename <value>                                       The filename of WebAssembly modules as relative path inside the 'output.path' directory.
   --output-worker-chunk-loading <value>                                              The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
   --output-worker-wasm-loading <value>                                               The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
   --parallelism <value>                                                              The number of parallel processed modules in the compilation.